Skip to content

 applicable: (profile) => profile.monorepoTool === 'turbo'

-Task statuses are evaluated in parallel via Promise.all, making resolution efficient even with many tasks.
+Task statuses are evaluated in parallel via Effect.all, making resolution efficient even with many tasks.